Achieving Broad Bacterial Protection Animation

 Goal and Challenges: Animating the Importance of Bacterial Research

-In most cutting-edge research centers and universities, scientific exploration’s foremost purpose is to advance our scientific knowledge.
+In most cutting-edge research centers and universities, scientific exploration’s foremost purpose is to advance knowledge.
 AKA, basic research.
 However, even if each paper published appears to be removed from the larger world, there is an underlying societal problem that the research seeks to address.
 We love working with scientists to honor their commitment to the details, while showing the broader public how scientific advancement is relevant to them.

 To help others understand her vision, we worked with Chris Larkin and Linda Gipson at Lehigh’s Resolve Magazine to create an animation to tell her scientific story.

-Process and Solution to Create the 3d Antibiotics Animation
+Process and Solution to Create the 3D Antibiotics Animation

 To begin the animation process, we had to be sure we had the story right.
 We started off meeting to discuss Dr. Brown’s work, where she described what made her work unique.
-Chris Larkin followed up with journal articles from Dr. Brown, so that we could understand the details of her work.
+Chris Larkin followed up with journal articles from Dr. Brown so that we could understand the details of her work.

 Often when we create an animation, we work from a script provided by the client.
-So although we are there to visualize the story and to clarify visual details, we know up front what the scene to scene sequence will be.
-But in this instance, they were looking for us to suggest how best to tell the story and to imagine the scene by scene narrative.
+So although we are there to visualize the story and to clarify visual details, we know up front what the scene-to-scene sequence will be.
+But in this instance, they were looking for us to suggest how best to tell the story and to imagine the scene-by-scene narrative.
 We did so based on Lin and Chris’s guiding ideas, and our own reading of Dr. Brown’s research.

-We started by creating a storyboard of the animation, or, a step-by-step sketch of the key scenes.
+We started by creating a storyboard of the animation, or a step-by-step sketch of the key scenes.
 To bring home the relevance of her research, we started the animation with a hospital scene, and zoomed into a glass of water filled with bacteria (ick!).
 Next, we cut to a view of the bacterial cell inside the body, getting ready to attack the body’s cells.
 From the storyboard, we confirmed with the Lehigh team that it looked accurate, and got across the point we were after.